 Some of the below are reasons why a recruiter won’t read your cover letter.

 Why a Recruiter Won’t Read Your Cover Letter

 They may not read your covering letter if you have applied for the wrong job or that you do a totally different job to the one that they are recruiting for.
 Make sure that you have read the whole job description of the vacancy.

-If you come from the wrong industry for a role, a recruiter probably won’t read your covering letter as they will see little point when purely matching from an industry perspective.
-You wouldn’t want to waste your time by applying for the jobs that you are not related.
+If you come from the wrong industry for a role, a recruiter probably won’t read your covering letter as they will see a little point when purely matching from an industry perspective.
+You wouldn’t want to waste your time by applying for jobs that you are not related to.

 Not the right profile for a client

 If you do not have the right profile for a particular client then they may not bother to read your covering letter as they can see straight away a client would not be interested.
 Recruiters see hundreds of CV’s and covering letters so get used to being able to pick them out quickly.
 So this may not be about you at all.
 It’s about choices.